-Today, 23 years after my very first lesson, hard as it still is to hear an intermediate student say “he don’t likes” without wincing internally, I think I am finally beginning to come to terms with students’ subject / verb agreement mistakes and learning to accept them as a natural part of their language development.
+Today, 23 years after my very first lesson in 1990, hard as it still is to hear an intermediate student say “he don’t likes” without wincing internally, I think I am finally beginning to come to terms with students’ subject / verb agreement mistakes and learning to accept them as a natural part of their language development.
 This post is meant to help you take a slightly broader view of

 subject / verb agreement mistakes rather than automatically dismiss them as “things students shouldn’t be saying at that level.”